 Some companies opt to hire attorneys to research and draft their handbooks, which is a safe choice.
 However, when hiring in multiple states, billable hours can rapidly add up.
 Similarly, using one-size-fits-all templates to save costs does not ensure inclusion of all necessary policies and required language.

 Fortunately, SixFifty provides a better choice.
 Instead of starting from scratch, relying on templates, or engaging attorneys, we’ve streamlined the process for you.
-Employment Docs expertly guides employers through the entire employment life cycle, starting with offer letters and employee handbooks and concluding with separation and offboarding.
+Our employee handbook creator expertly guides employers through the entire employment life cycle, starting with offer letters and employee handbooks and concluding with separation and offboarding.
 Moreover, our legal team monitors changes to employment legislation nationwide.
 Should any changes arise, we will notify you, allowing you to update and distribute your handbooks accordingly.
 This approach offers the easiest and most cost-effective way to create a handbook that fully complies with all federal and Rhode Island employee handbook requirements.

 Ready to learn more?
 Schedule a demo today!